 These consolidated financial statements have been prepared using International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") applicable to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business.
-The Company incurred in a total loss during the year ended December 31, 2021, of \$12,389,549 and cash outflows from operating activities of \$7,206,513.
-In order to fully commercialize HEXWAVE, the Company will require additional funds to achieve its development timeline and bring HEXWAVE to market.
+The Company incurred in a total loss during the year ended December 31, 2022, of \$12,159,414 and cash outflows from operating activities of \$8,855,940.
+In order to continue the commercialization of the HEXWAVE, the Company will require additional funds to achieve its development timeline and bring HEXWAVE to market.
 The Company has certain committed development milestones over the next twelve months and based on the Company's current forecasted operational and development spend, the Company will require additional funds to meet these milestones.
 While the Company has been successful in arranging financing in the past, the success of such initiatives cannot be assured.
 This material uncertainty casts significant doubt upon the Company's ability to continue as a going concern.